You are here: Urology Textbook > Urologic examinations > Blood test > Human chorionic gonadotropin

 Kinetics of HCG after Treatment of Testicular Cancer

 After a complete tumor resection, postoperative concentration decline to the normal range with a half-live of 24–36 hours.
-An incomplete or slow decrease after orchiectomy is suspicious for metastasis of germ cell tumor.
+An incomplete or slow decrease after radical orchiectomy is suspicious for metastasis of germ cell tumor.
 A rebound of HCG after normalization is a sign of tumor recurrence or metastasis.
 A rising HCG level is incompatible with healing of testicular cancer and can indicate tumor progression weeks or months before radiological diagnosis.